ppizarror/pygame-menu/README.rst

 ------------

 Pygame-menu is a python-pygame library for creating menus.
-It supports selectors, buttons, labels, color inputs, and text inputs, with many options to customize.
+It supports selectors, buttons, labels, images, color inputs, and text inputs, with many options to customize.

 Comprehensive documentation for the latest version is available at https://pygame-menu.readthedocs.io

-For pygame-menu `v2`, check out https://github.com/ppizarror/pygame-menu/blob/v2/README.md

 Install Instructions
 --------------------